Local solutions of General Relativity in the presence of the Trace Anomaly: Black hole solutions

 where $\Lambda$ is a constant.
 In the presence of Type A anomaly and by assuming $p=-\rho$ we find

 where $c_{0,1}$ are constants.
 This is the topological generalization of the BH solution found in \cite{Cai2}, where various aspects of the metric are discussed.

 Moreover, many BH solutions can be reconstructed by assuming different fluid contributions.
 We consider the case of a perfect fluid in the presence of the full contribution of the trace anomaly ($\alpha, \lambda\neq 0$).
-The stress energy tensor of a perfect fluid is given by
+The stress-energy tensor of a perfect fluid is given by

 namely $p_{\perp F}=p_F$.
 The barotropic Equation of State reads